ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/thatchers/1963-06-09-The-Post-Standard-Syracuse-NY-p106.md

 NEWFIELD—Monroe Earl Tompkins, 66, of the South Hill Road, died at his residence Friday evening.

-Hew was the son of Monroe and Millie Thatcher Tompkins and a life resident of the community.
+He was the son of Monroe and Millie Thatcher Tompkins and a life resident of the community.
 Mr. Tompkins was a retired farmer.

 Surviving are: his wife, Mrs. Minnie Wademan Tompkins; a son, Lloyd; a daughter, Miss Marcella Tompkins; a brother, Olin, all of Newfield, and a sister, Mrs. William Talbott of Elmira.